ice-lab/icestore/README.md

 export default icestore;
 ```

-* Import global store instance and useStore by namespace, trigger actions from lifecycle methods or user defined events, then bind state to JSX.
+* Import global store instance and useStore by namespace, trigger actions from lifecycle methods or user defined events, then bind state to view template.

 ```javascript
 // src/index.js